gtxaspec/wz_flash-helper/docs/README.md

 - Dry run option debugging
 - Initramfs shell for manual debugging if you have a serial connection
 - Seamlessly boot to `wz_mini_hacks` on the next boot
-- Support custom scripts to customize partitions
+- Customize partitions with custom scripts support

 ## Supported cameras